Telmatobius bolivianus: Habitat

-Telmatobius bolivianus is a species of frog in the family Telmatobiidae.
-It is endemic to the Eastern Andes of Bolivia.
+Scientists have seen this frog in some protected parks: Parque Nacional y Área Natural de Manejo Integrado Cotapata and Área Natural de Manejo Integrado Nacional Apolobamba.

+Conservation and threats

 It was formerly the most common and widespread Telmatobius of Bolivia, but has had a drastic population decline since the mid-2000s.
-It is an aquatic frog occurring in fast-flowing rivers and streams in cloud forest and Yungas forest.
 It is threatened by chytridomycosis as well as habitat loss caused by logging and agricultural expansion.
 Water pollution and aquaculture are also threats.